Skip to main content

 Closing

-The closing of the Lucifer era is not a thing we will witness on the evening news.
-It will arrive as a broadcast circuit reopening, a flashing executionary mandate from Uversa, an end to the long quarantine of Satania, the repurposing of the seven prison worlds for some future use the Panoptians have been preparing for two hundred thousand years, and the arrival of a Magisterial Son who will inaugurate the post-Magisterial age that Urantia has not yet had.
-After the Magisterial age, after a long stretch of post-bestowal dispensational unfolding, after Trinity Teacher Sons have prepared the planet, the morontia temple will descend at our planetary headquarters and our Vicegerent Planetary Prince Machiventa will be elevated to Planetary Sovereign in the visible presence of Christ Michael himself, who will return to witness the great day.
+The closing of the Lucifer era will not arrive on the evening news.
+It will arrive as a broadcast circuit reopening, a flashing executionary mandate from Uversa, the end of the long quarantine of Satania, the repurposing of the seven prison worlds for the use the Panoptians have been preparing across two hundred thousand years, and the arrival of a Magisterial Son to inaugurate the post-Magisterial age Urantia has not yet had.
+After the Magisterial age, after a long stretch of post-bestowal dispensational unfolding, after Trinity Teacher Sons have prepared the planet, the morontia temple will descend at the planetary headquarters, and our vicegerent Planetary Prince Machiventa will be elevated to Planetary Sovereign in the visible presence of Christ Michael himself.

 Until then we live inside the closing chapter of the longest mercy adjudication in Nebadon history.
 The Ancients of Days have not yet rendered their verdict.
-The good emerging from the rebellion is now a thousand times its evil and still growing.
-Every faithful mortal who refuses the sophistries of false liberty and chooses the slow obligations of true liberty is contributing to that growing balance.
-The verdict will come.
-The era will close.
-And what comes after is the long sunrise that the Urantia Book calls the ages of light and life.
+The good emerging from the rebellion is now a thousand times its evil and still growing, and every faithful mortal who refuses the sophistries of false liberty and chooses the slow obligations of true liberty adds to that growing balance.
+The verdict will come, the era will close, and what lies on the far side is not fantasy but the standard outcome of a normal evolutionary planet that has worked its way through.
+The Urantia Book asks us to hold that picture in view, and to consider what it would do to our questions if we could see it directly:

 "If the mortals of distraught Urantia could only view one of these more advanced worlds long settled in light and life, they would nevermore question the wisdom of the evolutionary scheme of creation.
 Were there no future of eternal creature progression, still the superb evolutionary attainments of the mortal races on such settled worlds of perfected achievement would amply justify man's creation on the worlds of time and space."
 (55:6.9)

 That is the inheritance waiting on the other side of the verdict.
-A reader who finds the present era hard, and many readers do, is invited to hold this picture in mind.
 The era has a closing.
 The court has a docket.
 The verdict is coming.
-And the worlds the Urantia Book describes on the far side of the verdict are not fantasy.
-They are the standard outcome of a normal evolutionary planet that has worked its way through, and our planet, having been delayed but not eternity-jeopardized, is on its long way home.
+And our planet, delayed but not eternity-jeopardized, is on its long way home.

 Share this article